qed42/ai-accessibility-checker/README.md

 🧩 Which WCAG accessibility level do you want to check?
 (A / AA / AAA):
 📘 Which WCAG version do you want to check?
 (2.0 / 2.1 / 2.2):
-📊 How would you like results? (table / list):
+📊 How would you like results? (table / list / pdf):
 📂 Enter the directory path to scan the files (leave blank for current directory):
 ```